Christa McAuliffe: Legacy

 Scholarships and other events have also been established in McAuliffe's memory.
 The Christa McAuliffe Technology Conference has been held in Nashua, New Hampshire, every year since 1986, and is devoted to the use of technology in all aspects of education.
 The Nebraska McAuliffe Prize honors a Nebraska teacher each year for courage and excellence in education.
 Grants in McAuliffe's name, honoring innovative teachers, are provided by the American Association of State Colleges and Universities and the National Council for the Social Studies.

-In 1990, her home town of Concord New Hampshire opened the McAuliffe-Shepard Discovery Center.
+In 1990, her hometown of Concord New Hampshire opened the McAuliffe-Shepard Discovery Center.
 The center is "dedicated to the New Hampshire space pioneers Christa McAuliffe and Alan Shepard.
 The facility is a 45,000 square feet air and space museum easily accessible to all of New England and mid coast states.
 The museum features a vintage Crusader Jet and is one of only five planetariums in all of North America with a 10K projection system.
 The planetarium features engaging displays with several showings each day, constantly rotating new, imaginative and entertaining shows.

 The Christa McAuliffe Space Center in Pleasant Grove, Utah, teaches school children about space, and is visited by students from around the world.
 It has a number of space flight simulators.
 The center was started in 1990 by Victor Williamson, an educator at Central Elementary School.
 It is a 4,000-square-foot (370 m2) building added onto Central Elementary.
 It aims to teach astronomy and social studies through the use of simulators; the first, Voyager, proved itself popular, and a new planetarium was added in 2020.
 As the years passed, the demand for flights expanded and new ships were commissioned.